 Communicating Roman Catholic Thought

 The Hank Center hosts a variety of panels and audience participation events featuring speakers and panelists who address a current social topic connected to concerns within the Catholic intellectual heritage.
-Other programs include Faculty Publication Luncheons, a Catholic Minds, Catholic Matters and The Cardinal Newman lecture series, a day-long colloquiums, and panel discussions.
+Other programs include Faculty Publication Luncheons; Catholic Minds, Catholic Matters; The Cardinal Newman lecture series; day-long colloquiums; and panel discussions.